adobe/open-development-template/README.md

 # Open Development Template

-Documentation templates that help teams formalize their goals, workflow and governance model to encourage participation and field contributions.
+Documentation templates that help teams and projects formalize their mission, workflow (or process), licensing and governance to encourage participation, field contributions and help grow a community.

 ## Goals

 This project provides templates for project documentation that:

 - makes it easy for newcomers to a project to get involved (creates an environment with a low barrier to entry)
 - enables maintainability as a project grows (scales up)

 ## Why?